 Regina Public Library's Digital Media Studio offers dedicated equipment, computers, software, and products space for learning and creating music, audio recording, video production and editing and other creative digital media projects.
 The Digital Media Studio is designed for small groups and individuals who seek to create and edit media projects involving, but not limited to, video, audio, music, photography, and illustration.

 Noise: Due to the creative and collaborative nature of the Digital Media Studio, there is no guarantee of a silent atmosphere.
 All Digital Media Studio visitors are asked to be respectful of each other and of the Library's conduct policy regarding noise.
 The WhisperRoom Sound Studio is intended to be actively used with the door shut.

-Conduct: The Safe Use and Conduct Bylaw applies to activities in the Studio.
+Conduct: The Safe Use and Conduct Bylaw and Internet Access Policy applies to activities in the Studio.
 Any violations of this policy may result in loss of Studio privileges and / or full library privileges.
 Treat your group, our staff, and other artists kindly.

 Personal Belongings: Your personal items are your responsibility to monitor.
 Other people's personal items are to be respected.